wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==
 = 3.0.5 - Released on 23  December 2022 =
- * Fix: calendar timing issue fixed
+ * Fix: Calendar timing issue fixed
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC